doug-moen/openscad2/rfc/Varieties.md

 * You could write a module that takes either
   2D or 3D shapes as arguments, and uses `x isa 2DShape` to provide the correct behaviour, based on the dimensionality.
-* There is a proposal to extend `cube` so that the `center` argument is either a Boolean or a List of 3 booleans.
+* The `size` argument to `cube` is either a number or a list of 3 numbers.
-  How would you implement that in a user defined module?
-  You could test the `center` argument using `center isa Boolean` and `center isa List`.
+  A nice way to implement that in a user defined module is to test the `size` argument using `size isa Number` and `size isa List`.

 ## User Defined Varieties